 PLEASE NOTE: The word "Business" refers to a Sole Trader or Partnership, whereas "Company" is used to refer to a Limited Liability Company.

+The article below was transcribed from a booklet given by the Ministry of Legal Affairs.
 The original Business Names booklet was scanned for your convenience and is available for download.

 A business is a trade or lawful activity or profession carried on for gain or profit by an individual or by two or more persons, (whether natural persons or legal persons (i.e., companies or corporations) or a combination of the two).
 The owner(s) of the business have personal responsibility for liabilities incurred in its operation; for, example, a business owner/proprietor may sue or be sued.
 However, as a business has no legal identity of its own, it cannot sue.